Pelecanus

 The park is located in the Teusaquillo district, just a 5-minute walk from Simón Bolívar Park, and has been open to the public since 2002.
 It bears the name of former President Virgilio Barco.

-The park also houses one of the most beautiful buildings in the country: the Virgilio Barco Library, which usually organizes various events such as lectures and different types of courses.
+In this space lies one of the country’s most beautiful buildings: the Virgilio Barco Library, where various events such as talks and courses are often organized.

 It is possible to reach this place by public transport.
 You can easily reach the park using the following SITP lines: A213/D213, 674, C41 and B906/D906.